Prajwal-1-0-1/Ride-Booking-App/README.md

 # Ride Booking Backend

 An Uber-like backend system built using Django and PostgreSQL that simulates the core functionalities of a ride-booking platform.

-The project focuses on ride creation, driver allocation, ride lifecycle management, concurrency handling, and scalable backend architecture.
+The project focuses on ride creation, automatic driver nearest assignment, ride lifecycle management, concurrency handling, and scalable backend architecture.

+The backend is fully deployed on Render and exposes REST-style APIs for ride operations.

 ---